ACADEMIC PUBLICATIONS – Forthcoming Papers

 The essay aims to draw connections between two emerging research fields within the environmental humanities: vegan studies and cognitive ecocriticism.
 It suggests that a cognitive ecocritical approach drawing on the insights of affective neuroscience and cognitive ethology can complement the cultural studies side of vegan studies by turning our attention to the ways in which texts and films invite us to feel about animals, food, and the relationship between the two.
 It is particularly interested in the transformative potential of a range of negative and positive emotions that are cued by texts that critically investigate our relationship with food.

-(for The Vegan Studies Reader, edited by Laura Wright, under contract with the University of Nevada Press)
+(forthcoming in Through a Vegan Studies Lens: Textual Ethics and Lived Activism, edited by Laura Wright, University of Nevada Press)

 Feeling Literary Environments: Econarratology, Embodiment, and Emotion

 Using a cognitive econarratological approach, the essay examines the narrative strategies and underlying neurological processes in the imaginary evocation and affective experience of literary environments.
 The first part looks at Sanora Babb’s memoir An Owl on Every Post, arguing that while it is the evocative sensual description of a literary environment that helps us imagine it vividly, it is the narrative alignment with experiencing agents that imbues that environment with affective meaning.
 Part two turns to Babb’s dust bowl novel Whose Names Are Unknown to demonstrate that the same basic principles also apply to fiction and that the vivid evocation of literary environments—and of characters’ affective responses to them—can be an important feature of politically engaged environmental narratives such as Babb’s.

 (forthcoming in Environment and Narrative: New Directions in Econarratology, edited by Erin James and Eric Morel, Ohio State University Press)